-For some, chamomile evokes a bitter herbal tea (some refer to it as chamomile tea), but it is far more interesting than it seems and renowned for its many benefits.
-To begin with, it's important to note that there isn't just one single type of chamomile.
-In fact, there are three medicinal plants bearing the name chamomile.
-They belong to different botanical genera, though all three are part of the large Asteraceae family.
+For some, chamomile evokes a bitter herbal tea (some refer to it as chamomile tea), but it is far more interesting than it seems and renowned for its numerous benefits.
+To begin with, it’s important to note that there isn’t just one single type of chamomile.
+There are, in fact, three medicinal plants bearing the name chamomile.
+They belong to different botanical genera, although all three are part of the large Asteraceae family.

 We have: